Reineh: Archaeology

 In Reineh, Israel, archaeologists uncovered a Jewish factory for producing stone vessels dating back to the Roman period.
 The site, which includes a chalk cave functioning as both a quarry and a workshop, provides evidence that Galilean Jewish communities adhered to purity laws with the same rigor as those in Judea.
 The site yielded numerous findings, such as stone cores and partially completed vessels, which are consistent with types used in Jewish ritual purification practices.
 The Reineh workshop is the fourth of its kind in Israel, with similar workshops found at Hizma and at Jebel Mukaber (both in the vicinity of Jerusalem) and another one close to Reineh.

 The discovery of the workshop in Reineh contributed to the historical understanding of Jewish religious life in ancient Galilee.
 It suggests that the observance of purity laws, previously thought to be weaker in Galilee compared to Judea, was in fact similarly strict.
 This is supported by the production scale of stone vessels, which were preferred over pottery due to religious beliefs about purity derived from Levitical law.

 Cana

 In 1878 Claude Reignier Conder suggested that the small spring south of Reineh, named "Ain Kana", was the location of biblical Cana.

 Sports

 The local football club, Maccabi Bnei Reineh F.C. is, as of the 2022/3 season in the Israeli Premier League.

+Voting Patterns

+In the 2022 election, 95 percent of voters in Reineh voted for the Arab parties, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 39 percent voted for Balad, while 33 percent voted for the Hadash–Ta'al list and 29 percent voted for Ra'am.